Integrate the SDK

 - IOS

-First, verify that the ANDROID_SDK_ROOT environment variable is set to the root path of your Android SDK.
+Ensure ANDROID_SDK_ROOT environment variable is set to your Android SDK path.

 allprojects {